-Today we will learn how to draw a penguin.
-We start with a simple and cute penguin chick.
-After the warmup, our second penguin is an adult bird in a nice, dynamic position.
+Learn how to draw a penguin.
+First start with a simple and cute penguin chick.
+After the warmup, we draw an adult penguin bird in a nice dynamic position.

 Our first penguin is just a young chick.
 He is fluffy and cute, with a nice round body and head.
 That makes him an easy start for learning how to draw a penguin.